Heinrich-Siu/Group-13-Inventory-Project/README.md

 2.

 **Function and feature**
+1) Load commodity inventory record of different shop from files;

-1) search commodity according to different filters (e.g. in-stock/out-of-stock);
+2) search commodity according to different filters (e.g. in-stock/out-of-stock);

-2) insert new commodity with basic information (name, manufacturer, amount, price, availability of shop(s)) after each procurement,
+3) insert new commodity with basic information (name, manufacturer, amount, price, availability of shop(s)) after each procurement,

-3) delete obsolete commodity;
+4) delete obsolete commodity;

-4) update commodity information;
+5) update commodity information;

-5) automatic change of inventory status according to the amount of commodity that is currently available (e.g. when the amount reaches zero, the inventory status would become “out-of-stock”);
+6) automatic change of inventory status according to the amount of commodity that is currently available (e.g. when the amount reaches zero, the inventory status would become “out-of-stock”);

-6) deliver alerts when the commodity is “out-of-stock”.
+7) deliver alerts when the commodity is “out-of-stock”.
 Imagine putting the system into reality and please suggests a function that is not mentioned above, to be a function of your system.

 **-----------------------------------------------------------------------------------**